Black Pepper Cream Gravy

 1. Make the Roux: Start by melting butter (or bacon grease, if you prefer) in a medium skillet over medium heat.
 As the butter melts, get your whisk ready to ensure the flour incorporates smoothly.
 Sprinkle the flour into the melted butter and whisk continuously.
 This helps to cook out the raw flour taste and develop a nice, golden roux.
 Whisk for about 1-2 minutes until you see it bubble and the flour is golden brown.

-4. Serve: The black pepper cream gravy is ready to serve!
-It’s not just for breakfast—it’s a versatile sauce that can elevate various dishes.
-Try it alongside your favorite breakfast dishes, like freshly baked buttermilk biscuits, ladle it on a chicken fried steak sandwich, serve it as a dip for chicken tenders, or top mashed potatoes.
+Black pepper cream gravy is not just for breakfast.
+It’s a simple sauce that fits into more meals than you’d think.
+Spoon it over freshly baked buttermilk biscuits, ladle it on a chicken fried steak or a chicken fried steak sandwich, serve it as a dip for chicken tenders.
+It also works with mashed potatoes, pork chops, country-style fried chicken, or even a breakfast sandwich made with leftover biscuits.
 The possibilities are endless!

 Make-Ahead and Storage